dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-12-04-rethinking-ab-testing.md

 author: "Andrew Mehrmann"
 date: "January 09, 2020"
 output: html_document
-tags: programeval
+tags: causal
 ---

----

 This post is Part One of a three-part series on Randomized Controlled Trials (RCTs) with an emphasis on A/B testing.
-Other articles in this series are []() and []().
+Other articles in this series are [A/B Tests that Make Sense](/2020/01/10/ab-tests-make-sense.html) and [An Economic Framework for A/B Testing](/2020/01/11/economic-framework-for-ab-testing.html).

 ---